martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 This document obsoletes RFC 6125.
 Changes from RFC 6125 are described under {{changes}}.

-- Additional text on multiple identifiers, and their security considerations, has been added.

 ## Applicability {#applicability}

 This document does not supersede the rules for certificate issuance or